Alicespyglass/middl/README.md

 An iOS app for finding new places to meet your friends at a midpoint.

+This app allows a user to input their location and a friends location and using the Google Maps API finds the mid point based on latitude and longitude.
+The app then finds venues within a 500 meter radius of this based on the users selected venue type.
+Then the top three venues are displayed to the user along with the rating.
+The user can then select directions to the venue using Google Maps and can send a text message to their friend using Whatsapp with the suggested location.

 ## Set-up
 **1. Install node (if you haven't already)**